 If you’re looking for the best car insurance for military veterans, MetLife is a sound choice.
 J.D.
 Power found that MetLife’s network of local insurance agents provided above-average service.
 The carrier’s financial strength is rated at good to excellent by all four major agencies.

-Kelly Klee works with auto insurance groups like Hagerty, Chubb, and Cincinnati Financial to protect classic cars, historic military vehicles, and even antique tractors.
+Kelly Klee partners with major insurers who focus on the more affluent auto insurance markets, including AIG, Chubb, Haggerty, Encompass, Nationwide Private Client, Pure Insurance, and the Cincinnati Insurance Companies.
 If you don’t want to spend time searching for discounts and comparing quotes, Kelly Klee can do the work for you.